odedia/ops-manager-automation-cc/README.md

 aws configure
 ```

 Provide your AWS Access Key and Secret.
-You can get them from the AWS console by clicking your username on the top right and selecting `My Security Credentials`:
+You can get them from the AWS console by clicking your username on the top right and selecting `My Security Credentials`.
+Make sure you select the region you plan to deploy to (eu-west-2 is shown below as an example):

 ```bash
 AWS Access Key ID [****************AAAA]: